Skip to Content

 Furthermore, you need to use your TDS meter regularly.
 That way, you can keep your plants absorbing healthy amounts of nutrients, water, and oxygen.

-Following the steps above with one of the three meters reviewed above (or any TDS meter for that matter), you’ll be a master of measuring PPMs and managing the TDS level of your hydroponic system in no time!
+Following the steps above with one of the three meters reviewed above (or any TDS meter for that matter), you’ll be a master of measuring ppms and managing the TDS level of your hydroponic system in no time!